© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Long Low bowl barrow is a scheduled monument protected by Historic England under reference 1008059.
 View the official record →

-Long Low is a Neolithic bowl barrow located in Derbyshire, England.
+Long Low is a Neolithic bowl barrow situated in Derbyshire, England, representing a form of burial monument characteristic of the early farming communities of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008059.

 Long Low bowl barrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008059.